 Random Acts of Cardness Day began in 2015 with the creation of the Random Acts of Cardness Facebook group, founded by Megan Evans during her recovery from a traumatic brain injury.
 On June 5 each year, participants are encouraged to brighten someone’s day by sending a thoughtful greeting card.

-This heartfelt observance is not tied to any commercial brand—it simply promotes kindness, connection, and healing, similar in spirit to Random Acts of Kindness Day (February 17).
+This heartfelt observance is not tied to any commercial brand—it simply promotes kindness, connection, and healing, similar in spirit to Random Acts of Kindness Day on February 17.

 Women Chiropractors Day highlights and honors the contributions of female chiropractors in a field that has historically been male-dominated.
 Celebrated on June 5, the day coincides with educational events and gatherings like those held by Life University’s Chiropractic Assembly.
 It emphasizes leadership, mentorship, and the continued advancement of women in chiropractic medicine.